Review of Fotolia Microstock

 2. Extended Royalty Free (ExtRF)

-Accordingly, the earnings of a photographer or designer on Fotolia (Adobe Stock) depend on their rank and the type of license.
+Therefore, income on Fotolia (Adobe Stock) depends both on your rank and the type of license sold.

-Earnings are a percentage of the sale price, and the percentage level is tied to the rank.
+Earnings represent a percentage of the sale price, with the percentage level tied to the contributor’s rank.

-Up to 100 Photo bank for beginners White
+Up to 100 Stock site for beginners White

 From 10,000 to 25,000 Gold